 Morphological diversity is limited to three, where green spinach is predominant.
-This could be explained by the fact that it is either the only morphotype that is known, or the most productive.
+This could be explained by the fact that it is either the only morphotype that is known or the most productive.
 This preference for green vegetables has also been noted for cleome, with a proportion of 75% [5][14].
 Red spinach and Bobo spinach were found on the Tanghin site.
 Growers would have introduced these spinach varieties to diversify production.
 The Passore area is a model of this increase in varietal diversity where growers only have a single yam morphotype.
-As growers travel, they introduced new varieties to increase diversity, hence the presence of two new boussa and waogo varieties [14].
+As growers travel, they introduce new varieties to increase diversity, hence the presence of two new boussa and waogo varieties [14].
 The scarcity of the two morphotypes (red and Bobo) is thought to be due to the absence of seeds on local markets and also to a lack of knowledge about the latter.
 The seed here is therefore the basis for the popularization of any species.
-Generally speaking, green is the most well-known, as highlighted in the diversity of spinach [15].
+Generally speaking, green is the most well-known, as highlighted by the diversity of spinach [15].

 CONCLUSION

 This study revealed the presence of three spinach morphotypes in Burkina Faso (green, red and Bobo spinach).
-Green spinach is grown in all the surveyed areas. red spinach and Bobo spinach are only found in the gardens of Tanghin and Kamboinsé.
+Green spinach is grown in all the surveyed areas.
+Red spinach and Bobo spinach are only found in the gardens of Tanghin and Kamboinsé.
 The cultivation system is still traditional, and organic manure is used to improve the soil.
 Cultivation practices are based on planting beds.
 At harvest time, the produce is sold per bed and renewed every fortnight.